 A schedule baseline dictates how long your project should take.
 Your schedule baseline is your project timeline, and should include clearly defined due dates for each deliverable, plus a final deadline for your project.

 A cost baseline is your estimated project budget.
 Your cost baseline should break down the resources required for each deliverable, then sum them together to illustrate your estimated total project cost.

 Your project plan should include all three of these baselines.
-During your project, you can monitor actual performance against each baseline to ensure your scope, schedule, and budget stay on target.Try Asana for project management
+During your project, you can monitor actual performance against each baseline to ensure your scope, schedule, and budget stay on target.Report across teams and projects with Asana

 Project baselines are an essential component of any successful project.
 Here’s how they can help you and your team:

 Baselines give you a standard for how your project should be performing.
 As work progresses, you can measure actual performance against the baselines you set during planning.
 That way, you can check if your project scope, schedule, or budget is on (or off) track—then course-correct before issues get too big.

 Together, the three baseline types (scope, schedule, and budget) make up your performance measurement baseline (PMB).
 When you compare actual performance against your projected baselines in all three areas, you can understand how your project is doing on a high level.